Dentures and Partials in Northmead, NSW

 Can I get dentures the same day my teeth are extracted or will I have to go without teeth?

-We invite you to talk to Dr Lavery at our Winston Hills, NSW dental clinic about immediate dentures if you feel uncomfortable at the prospect of going without teeth while you wait for your gums to heal.
+We invite you to talk to Dr Lavery at our Northmead, NSW dental clinic about immediate dentures if you feel uncomfortable at the prospect of going without teeth while you wait for your gums to heal.

 Are dentures comfortable?